Thalisu/learning/Algorithms/Graph.md

     Is commonly stated in terms of V and E where V stands for vertices and E stands for edges.
 So O(V * E) means that we will check every vertex, and on every vertex we check every edge

 #### The grand problem is Memory

+## dijkstra

+    Algorithm that finds the shortest path between nodes in a weighted graph, optimizing distances for efficient navigation.